Sustainable Finance Disclosure Regulation

 Engagement policies

-Partners, investors, and employees are engaged in and educated about Harrison Street’s ethics policies.
-Training on ethics, anti-corruption, and specialized topics like foreign corrupt practices and cybersecurity are provided annually, during quarterly certifications, and when new regulations or situations arise.
-Investment policies and procedures promote compliance with the SEC’s Investment Advisor requirements and assist the Firm in preventing, detecting, and correcting violations.
+Employees are engaged in and educated about the Firm’s ethics policies.
+Training on ethics, anti-corruption, and specialized topics like foreign corrupt practices and cybersecurity are provided annually and when new regulations or situations arise.
+The Firm maintains policies and procedures that promote compliance with the SEC’s Investment Advisor requirements and assist the Firm in preventing, detecting, and correcting violations.
 Policies against bribery and corruption are maintained, consistent with the US Foreign Corrupt Practices Act and similar laws in other countries.
 Anti–money laundering checks are conducted for every new investor and background checks are conducted on all new joint venture partners and employees.

 In addition, Harrison Street recognizes that incorporating the feedback of its stakeholders is vital to delivering superior investment strategies and a focused ESG strategy.
 The Firm regularly engages with employees, investors, third-party operators, joint venture partners, tenants/residents, lenders, and consultants to understand priorities and concerns.
 Forums for engagement include the annual investor conference and advisory board meetings for each fund, annual operating partner sector-specific conferences, quarterly investor webinars, satisfaction surveys, and a materiality survey conducted at least every three years.
 Ad hoc feedback from industry conferences, one-on-one calls, industry trade magazines, and webinars is also integrated into materiality assessments.